 And the second comes around three quarters of the way through the film to drive home the sense of pride and sacrifice that the revolution has instilled in the Cuban people:

 Instead of following a specific character, each shot draws your attention to the connection between a group of people as a whole.
 The camera never stays still, constantly moving from one position to another, and the longer each scene goes on, the longer you have to contemplate what it says about the country itself at a particular moment in its history.
 Both of these shots say a lot about the nature of the connection between the people and their country at two very different moments in its past, and they both make for captivating pieces of cinema.

 After two-short lived premieres in Havana and Moscow, Soy Cuba was badly received by Cuban and Soviet authorities alike, and it was quickly withdrawn from cinemas before fading into obscurity.
 Among other things, it was accused of being misrepresentative and for drawing more attention to style, than to the reality of events.
 It then remained more or less forgotten until after the fall of the Soviet Union, nearly twenty years after Kalatazov and Urusevsky had both passed away.

 The film resurfaced in the early 90’s, first at a handful of American film festivals and then on VHS with the help of two enthusiastic fans; Martin Scorsese and Francis Ford Coppola.
 Since then it has gained global recognition and is now held up as a landmark in filmmaking that was very nearly forgotten.

 Following the film's rejection by the authorities, Kalatozov and Urusevky both returned to the Soviet Union and continued to work on separate projects until their respective deaths in 1973 and 1974.
-As far as I know Soy Cuba was their fourth and final collaboration, and although it's a shame that they did not go onto create more together, their achievements as filmmakers are there to see in these three films.
+As far as I know Soy Cuba was their fourth and final collaboration, and although it's a shame that they did not go onto create more together, their achievements and their endeavour as filmmakers are clear to see in these three films.